May 7, 2019

 For the most common household troubles, such as bugs and mold, there are a few blends to try combining with castile unscented cleaner.
 I specifically recommend:

 We also make your own “immunity blend” that is great for cleaning.
-It’s equal parts clove, cinnamon leaf or cinnamon bark, eucalyptus, rosemary, lemon, and orange essential oils.
+It’s equal parts clove, cinnamon essential oil or cinnamon bark, eucalyptus, rosemary, lemon, and orange essential oils.
 Combine 10 drops of your immunity blend, 10 drops of aloe vera, 10 drops of witch hazel (acts as an astringent), and 10 drops of highest-proof vodka into a container, then top with water.
 This makes a great hand sanitizer and counter cleaner!

 We have a new book, “The Essential Oils Diet,” that came out on May 7.
 This new book hinges on the concept that we are bioactive compound-deficient.
 Most people focus on protein, carbs, fats, vitamins, and minerals.
 Researchers have gone on record stating that these macronutrients will keep you alive, but you can feel even better by incorporating bioactive compounds into your diet and lifestyle.
 You and I know these compounds as essential oils and polyphenols.
 These compounds are completely outside of the nutritional label.
 Research is suggesting that diets rich in bioactive compounds are full of antioxidants, which you can get from essential oils.
 Not to mention, essential oils also enhance the flavor and therapeutic efficacy of the food.
 For example, if a recipe calls for cinnamon, one drop of cinnamon leaf or cinnamon bark oil will work as a replacement.
 Another rule of thumb is that if you can’t go fresh, choose essential oils over dry herbs.